 The first of back-to-back road games will take No. 3 KU down to Fort Worth, Texas, where it will square off with TCU on Saturday.
 Five days later, the Jayhawks will travel to Morgantown to face West Virginia.

 Saturday’s matchup figures to be an important contest for both teams.
 Kansas (19-3, 8-1 Big 12) is hoping to stay in the thick of the league race, while TCU (13-9, 4-5 Big 12) is looking to end a four-game skid.

 According to KenPom, Kansas is projected to win by a 69-59 margin with an 81% chance of victory.

 Kansas leads the overall series with TCU, 18-2, including 7-1 in games played in Fort Worth and 6-1 in Schollmaier Arena.
 KU has won the last four meetings and 14 of the last 15 battles with TCU dating back to Feb.
 23, 2013.

 Log on to KUsports.com for our live game blog coverage and follow the KUsports.com staff on Twitter: @KUSports @mctait @bentonasmith, @SJacksonLJW & @ByBradenShaw

 BREAKING DOWN TCU

-Miller is fourth on the team in scoring with an average of 10.5 points per game to go along with 6.4 rebounds per contest.
+In his senior season, Bane is leading TCU with an average of 16.2 points per game to go along with 6.3 rebounds and 3.5 assists per contest.

 MEET THE COACH